atahullah/blaTEM-1-Escherichia-coli/README.md

 ### Interpretation

-The I84V substitution resulted in:
+The **I84V** substitution was associated with:

 - Increased hydrogen bond formation
 - Increased van der Waals interactions
 - Reduced hydrophobic contacts
-- No change in ionic or aromatic interactions
+- No detectable change in aromatic, ionic, or carbonyl interactions

-These observations suggest localized rearrangement of residue interactions while maintaining the overall structural framework of the protein.
+Overall, these findings suggest a localized rearrangement of residue interactions while preserving the overall structural framework of the protein.

 ---